CA LONDON: CURRICULUM

 Academics at CA London are broad and varied.
 Fundamentally, we follow the National Curriculum for all our students at Key Stage 3.
 From Key Stage 4 students then follow one of two pathways: the Foundation Learning Pathway or the GCSE/High School Diploma pathway.

 As you would imagine, our emphasis is very much on literacy and numeracy, the cornerstones of and gateway to essential knowledge.
-In addition to English and Mathematics, we also offer National Curriculum subjects in History, Geography, Science, Foreign Languages, Art, ICT, RS, Media Studies, Drama and PE.
+In addition to English and Mathematics, we also offer National Curriculum subjects in History, Geography, Science, Art, ICT, RE, Music, Drama and PE.

 The Foundation Learning Programme

-English and Maths qualifications are nationally recognised and enable the development of key social and personal skills required for independent life.
-The Foundation Learning programme links in with an FE college to promote successful transition to life outside of school for our learners.
-For some students it is possible to study a programme of Foundation Learning with some GCSEs.
+English and Maths qualifications are nationally recognised and these, together with the development of key social and personal skills, ensure our students become more prepared for independent life.
+The Foundation Learning programme often links with an FE college to promote a successful transition to life outside of school for our learners.
+For some students, it is possible to combine a programme of Foundation Learning with some GCSEs.

-Our GCSE curriculum is broad and balanced, offering choice options to our students that address a range of skills and interests and giving them the opportunity to earn nationally recognised qualifications.
-Delivered through a highly supportive programme, their two-year study will enable them to achieve the outcome most appropriate for their particular needs, whether this be an onward move to a Level 1 or 2 FE college, or to remain at CA to study for the American High School Diploma.
+CA London’s GCSE curriculum is broad and balanced.
+It offers choice options to our students that address a range of skills and interests, thereby giving them the opportunity to earn nationally recognised qualifications.
+Delivered through a highly supportive programme, their two-year (and when necessary, three year) study will enable them to achieve the outcome most appropriate for their particular needs—whether this be an onward move to a Level 1 or 2 FE college, or to remain at CA London to study for the American High School Diploma.

 Students ultimately planning on going to university will be encouraged to take a minimum of five GCSEs, to include English, Mathematics and Science.
 Additional options may then include subjects such as History, Citizenship, Drama, Film, Art or ICT.